Sampatankar/KeeperReactApp/README.md

 This app comes from completing the challenges posed by the 9-hour React bonus course as part of the 2020 Full-Stack Web Development Bootcamp by Angela Yu's AppBrewery.
 A course hosted on Udemy.com

+N.B.
+To run this app:
+1. Ensure you have Node.js and NPM installed (go through their docs)
+2. In your terminal, install the required packages via NPM listed in the package.json file: npm i
+3. npm audit fix (if required)
+4. npm start

+This will run the app in your browser